Compliant Criminal Background Checks for Employment – Staffing Organizations

 After doing so, Robertson sexually assaulted the female worker.
 It was later determined that Robertson had a criminal history dating back to 1991, according to police records.
 He was put on the national sex offender registry for a 1996 conviction for contributing to the delinquency of a minor in Louisiana.
 He is also on probation after being convicted in 2003 in Georgia for cruelty to children.
 The tragedy of this whole story resulted from a background screening report that was not done, which would have revealed Robertson’s previous convictions for serious crimes, and potentially prevented alleged rape.

 Both the staffing organization and contractor immediately pointed fingers at each other and refused to take responsibility for the lack of compliant criminal background checks having been performed.
 One argument was that the staffing organization holds liability since the worker was their employee.
 In a statement to BP, spokesman Robert Wine said, “BP does conduct full checks on its employees, and under normal business, conditions can make it a part of the contract for full backgrounds to be conducted by our long-term contractors.

 This was not done for all contractors in this response; the responsibility lies with the employing company for their own staff.
 The requirement on sub-contractors to BP’s contractors is one further step beyond BP’s scope of control.”

-The staffing organization explained that they do not perform a background check on their temporary workforce unless their client requires it.
+The staffing organization explained that they do not perform criminal background checks for employment on their temporary workforce unless their client requires it.
 In this case, they claimed that BP did not request a background check, and argue that they should be held liable.
 “We are not liable for anything that happens,” he said.
 “Once we deliver the people to be supervised by our client, we don’t have anything to do with them anymore.”

 Do not leave it up to your client to perform compliant criminal background checks—secure your relationship by being prepared with a background check completed.
 Your clients will rest easier knowing that the candidates you are vouching for are dependable.